petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/using-discount-levels.md

 # Using Discount Levels

-You can create discount levels for applying multiple discounts to products and orders.
-Commerce applies these discounts consecutively according to their level.
-For example, if you create a level 1 discount offering 20% off and a level 2 discount offering an additional 5% off if the cart value exceeds 50$, the level 1 discount is applied first, and the level two discount is applied second if applicable.
+You can create discount levels to apply multiple discounts to products and orders.
+Commerce applies these discounts consecutively according to their rank.
+For example, if you create a level 1 discount offering 20% off and a level 2 discount offering an additional 5% off if the cart value exceeds 50$, the level 1 discount is applied first, and if applicable, the level two discount is applied second.

 To add discount levels on a Minium site,